Welcome to my new website. And now, the NEWS.

 I am pleased to announce that my latest book, Sky Patrol 1938, was published in January 2018.
 Please click on the book's cover (to the right) or the books tab (above) for more information.
 At the moment, I'm working on a three-book series about the aviation thrills, spills, records and disappointments of three specific years of the 1930's, as seen through the lens of the Universal Newsreel camera.
 These volumes are tentatively titled: Flying Feats of 1930, Air Parade of 1934 and Sky Patrol of 1938.
 If all goes well, the first title should be published in 2018, with the remaining titles yearly thereafter.

-In other news, an article I wrote for the National Archives magazine Prologue titled The Reel Story of the Great War is due to be published in the Fall 2017 issue.
+In other news, an article I wrote for the National Archives magazine Prologue titled The Reel Story of the Great War is due to be published in the Winter 2017 issue.

 That's about all the news I have for now.
 Please investigate the site and enjoy!